awwx/meteor-appcache/README.md

 - [x] Support URL routes: does manifest fallback work for this?

-- [ ] Different cache manifests for different URLs? (e.g. cache the
-      images of one slideshow to view offline).
+- [-] Different cache manifests for different URLs? (e.g. cache the images of one slideshow to view offline).
+(Will not do: decided it is out of scope of the appcache project to use the app cache to cache dynamic resources).

-- [ ] ...Or is there a better way to cache assets conditionally?
+- [-] ...Or is there a better way to cache assets conditionally?
       Maybe using client storage somehow instead of the app cache...?
-      Especially for Chrome which has a 5mb app cache limit.

 - [ ] Client-side error logging and reporting that works offline and across page reloads.

 - [ ] "online-only" directory for assets too big to be cached.

-- [ ] Option to specify additional URLs to be cached (e.g. images from another domain such as a CDN).
+- [-] Option to specify additional URLs to be cached (e.g. images from another domain such as a CDN).
+(This is now not looking like a good idea given the limits browsers have on the size of the app cache and how they react poorly to an application going over the limit).

 - [ ] Reactive data source which indicates whether the app is currently cached or not.
 (An app may not be cached because this